klahrich/chiefhustler/content/posts/aep.md

 The growth in the Engineered Wood Products segment is nice to see, and should continue in the coming quarters as per [this announcement](https://www.newswire.ca/news-releases/atlas-engineered-products-announces-product-line-expansion-at-novum-building-components-875537316.html) of product line expansion at Novum.

 On the other hand, it's surprising to see almost no sales in the windows segment during 2021Q2, versus around $300K in 2020Q2 and 2019Q2.
-That segment was weak in 2021Q1 as well ($79K vs $700K in 2020).
+That segment was weak all year ($79K in 2021 YTD vs $700K in 2020).
 I have no idea why that is.
 I've sent an email to the company enquiring about it.

 Here's the calculation of the Enterprise Value and the EV/EBITDA ratio.